Jetton processing

 Jetton minter

-If they are non-mintable, the logic becomes simple—there is no way to mint additional tokens.
-To mint jettons for the first time, refer to the Mint your first jetton page.
+If they are non-mintable, no additional tokens can be minted.
+To mint jettons for the first time, refer to the mint your first jetton page.

-If the jettons are mintable, there is a special function in the minter contract to mint additional jettons.
-This function can be called by sending an internal message with a specified opcode from the admin address.
+If jettons are mintable, the minter contract includes a function to mint additional jettons.
+The admin can trigger this function by sending an internal message with a specified opcode from the admin address.

-If the jetton admin wants to restrict jetton creation, there are three ways to do it:
+If the jetton admin wants to restrict jetton creation, there are three approaches:

 Jetton wallet smart contract